 Both low calorie and high protein, it also boasts plenty of vitamins and minerals and also contains all 9 essential amino acids.

-While you may not be able to find it in every store, you can get a hold of it at Whole Foods, online or at your local fish market.
+While you may not be able to find it in every store, you can certainly find it at Whole Foods, online and definitely at your local fish market.

 For fillets, always buy them with the skin on.
-The skin not only adds flavor but will help to keep the fillet together while grilling, and there’s a small chance that skin-off fillets may not really be red snapper at all.
+The skin not only adds flavor but will help keep the fillet together when grilling.
+There are also some possibilities when buying already prepared skin-off fillets that they may not be red snappers at all.

 How Do I Know When Grilled Red Snapper Is Done?